Edit Content

 5. Finally, if advanced therapies don’t work, a patient can look to surgical procedures that may help.

-More education around the treatment options available can help you not only in finding a new solution that you may not have known about, but may also help you to get to a better place faster.
-If you’re suffering from symptoms of Overactive Bladder, study the OAB Care Pathway below, print it out, and walk through it with your doctor.
+More education about the treatment options available can help you not only in finding a new solution that you may not have known about but may also help you to get to a better place faster.
+If you’re suffering from symptoms of an Overactive Bladder, study the OAB Care Pathway below, print it out, and walk through it with your doctor.

 1. Stewart WF, et al. Prevalence and burden of overactive bladder in the United States.
 World J Urol.
 2003 May;20(6):327-336.
 2. United Nations, Department of Economic and Social Affairs, Population Division (2011).
 World Population Prospects: The 2010 Revision, CD-ROM Edition.
 3. Leede Research, “Views on OAB: A Study for the National Association of Continence.”
 December 16, 2015.
 4. Yeaw J, Benner J, Walt JG et al Comparing adherence and persistence across 6 chronic medication classes.
 J Manag Care Pharm.
 2009:15(9): 724-736